wskorodecki/minimist/readme.markdown

 * `opts.default` - an object mapping string argument names to default values
 * `opts.stopEarly` - when true, populate `argv._` with everything after the
 first non-option
+* `opts.useOnlyLastValue` - if an argument occur more than once, use the value of its last occurrence
 * `opts['--']` - when true, populate `argv._` with everything before the `--`
 and `argv['--']` with everything after the `--`.
 Here's an example: